-The H.2.H. program is attached to P.R.H.C. and R.M.H. hospitals.
-The program provides short-term follow up to individuals who visit the emergency department, two or more times, in 30 days.
+The Hospital to Home program (H.2.H.) is attached to P.R.H.C. and R.M.H. hospitals.
+The program provides short-term follow up to individuals who visit the emergency department, two or more times, in 30 days , for mental health reasons .
 Referral is only via the hospital.

 A family education support worker provides education and support to caregivers and family members of individuals with mental health concerns.
 Support is provided in both one-to-one and through group support formats.

-The Court Support Program assists individuals dealing with mental health issues who become involved with the criminal justice system.
-Working in collaboration with clients, court officials and other community agencies, justice staff assist to develop diversion and community support plans for individuals to help manage their mental health concerns and prevent further involvement with the justice system.
+The Court Support Program assists individuals experiencing mental health or addiction concerns who become involved with the criminal justice system.
+Working in collaboration with clients, court officials and other community agencies, justice staff assist to develop diversion and community support plans for individuals to help address their mental health or addiction concerns and prevent further involvement with the justice system.
 Individuals can contact the Justice Services Team in person while at court or contact the C.M.H.A.
 H.K.P.R. office.
 Referrals can also be made by crown attorneys, defense counsel, duty counsel and families.

 C.M.H.A.
 H.K.P.R. is one of eight partner agencies in a four county rapid response treatment and education service for young people (ages 14-35), in the early stages of a psychotic illness, and their families.
 Early identification, assessment and treatment leads to significantly improved outcomes.